the-drunk-coder/batman/README.md

 # batman

-Little battery management scripts for various laptops
+A collection of battery management shell scripts for various laptops.